sidmahurkar/-image-classification-on-indoor-scenery-images-having-67-classes/README.md

-# -image-classification-on-indoor-scenery-images-having-67-classes
+# Image Classification on Indoor Scenery Images having 67 Classes
-Image Classification on indoor scenery images.
+Image Classification on indoor scenery images using Resnet152 and finetuning.
 Trained on 10934 images and tested on 2343 images.